User Rating: 4 / 5

 Hardlinks are used by raspiBackup with rsync if a local attached USB stick or a local attached USB disk formatted with ext3/ext4 or a remote disk mounted via nfs is used.
 Samba and sshfs don't support hardlinks.

-Command sudo du -sh * displays the used backup space and sudo du -shl * displays how much space would be used if no hardlinks are used.
+Command sudo du -sh * displays the used backup space and sudo du -shl * displays how much space would be used if no hardlinks are used (That's what windows reports)

 Example: